-Below are proposed alternatives to our standard mandatory requirements for community engagement effective as of 30 March 2020.
-These alternatives are proposed to ensure we continue to comply with SSD and DA conditions and that our communities can remain informed about our projects while adhering to social distancing requirements and NSW Health advice.
+Below are proposed alternatives to our standard mandatory requirements for community engagement effective as of 30 March 2020, to respond to active NSW Health Orders.
+These alternatives are proposed to ensure we continue to comply with SSD and DA conditions and that our communities can remain informed about our projects while adhering to social distancing requirements and NSW Health advice that may need to replace in-person communication and engagement.